liyuanhe211/LYH_DOI_Tools/README.md

  * The last section lists all the DOIs found on the current page for batch download.
 Be gentle with this function.
 Download too many papers at once could get you into the banned IP list on the Sci-Hub or Lib-Gen website.

 ## Changelog
-Todo:
-Changing the Lib-Gen page icon to reflect download status Automatic update of usable Sci-Hub domains
-Recognize potential ref info by a trial call to x-mol.com Add a manual input in the popup.html (probably by create a fake page?) to use the functions of this extention on texts copied from offline contents.

 Current
  * Migrated to Manifest V3
  * Tidy up code